UMC Clergy Financial Well-Being Initiative Priorities

 Visit the GBHEM Scholarship web page and look under "Ministry as a Career Scholarships."
 Please contact Allyson Potts at GBHEM if you would like to become a sponsor.

 Pilot Project Grants

-Since 2017, the Initiative provides grants to increase clergy financial literacy through financial education across the country.
+From 2017 to 2020, the Initiative provided grants to increase clergy financial literacy through financial education across the country.
 Projects range from less than 20 to over 200 participants with funding up to $25,000.
 United Methodist foundations have been important partners in many of these projects.
 These projects are collaborative endeavors with required matching financial contributions from at least one additional partner.
 The 2021 grant focus is to integrate Saving Grace in clergy training programs.